 Just unboxed a brand new Apple TV 4K?
 You’re in for a treat.
 While not inexpensive compared to other options, the set-top streamer is one of the best in its class, offering access to thousands of streaming services — including Disney+, Netflix, and Paramount+ — which can be controlled through Siri right out of the box.

 But while Apple’s intelligent voice assistant is capable of handling just about any task you can imagine, there’s one thing it can’t help with: the setup process.
-So if you hit a bump in the road to streaming bliss, you can always turn to this guide.
+So if you hit a bump in the road to streaming bliss, you can always turn to this guide on how to set up an Apple TV.

-First things first: Take everything out of the box and make sure it's in working order.
-You'll have the Apple TV itself, a power cable, a USB-A-to-lightning cable (for charging the remote), and the Siri remote control.
+First things first.
+Take the Apple TV out of the box and make sure it's in working order.
+Depending on the model you bought, you'll have the Apple TV itself, a power cable, and the Siri remote.
+If you have an older Apple TV HD or the second generation of the Apple TV 4K (2021), it will come with a USB-A-to-lightning cable for charging the remote.
+But the latest third-gen Apple TV

-Now that everything is plugged in, it's time to turn it on.
+Now that everything is plugged in, it's time to boot things up.

 Step 1: Turn on your TV and change its input selection to whatever the Apple TV is connected to.
 If you’re going through a receiver or soundbar instead, make sure that's what the TV is looking for.